 ACX Withdrawal fees

-ACX charges a withdrawal fee amounting to the network fees when you withdraw BTC.
-This fee is below the industry average and thus constitutes a strong competitive advantage against the majority of other top crypto exchanges in the market.
+ACX charges a withdrawal fee amounting to 0.0001 BTC when you withdraw BTC.
+This fee is substantially below the industry average and thus constitutes a strong competitive advantage against the majority of other cryptocurrency exchanges in the market.
+In fact, the global industry average is 0.000812 BTC per BTC-withdrawal so ACX’s withdrawal fee is only 12% of that.

 ACX offers wire transfer as a deposit method, but credit cards are not a permitted deposit method.
 This might of course be disadvantageous if you would prefer to use your credit card for any reason.
 However, as the exchange accepts deposit of fiat currencies at all, it distinguishes itself from many of the top crypto exchanges that only allows deposits in cryptocurrencies.